The Coming Authority Convergence

 With respect to LDS History, the project Hemlock Knots has pushed Mormon history researchers to eschew books, blogs, podcasts, slick tracts like the CES Letter, and even backing off such primary sources as the Documentary History of the Church, muckraking tell-all book accounts like Howe's Mormonism Unvailed, to stick with analyzing journals and newspapers that are contemporaneous.
 Interestingly enough, when one does this work on their own, one often comes to some very different conclusions and recognizes that the historical narrative we see today is often like case law, and not the Constitution.

 The compartmentalization is getting difficult to ignore.
-While many are sniffing out the anachronisms in Mormonism, Mormon and Christian prophecy, on the other hand, the world seems to be heading down a road toward vindication of the prophecy parts of the Book of Mormon dealing with a Great and Abominable Church.
+While many are sniffing out the historical anachronisms in Mormonism, Mormon and Christian prophecy, on the other hand, seem to be heading down a road toward vindication.
+Witness the Book of Mormon dealing with a Great and Abominable Church.
 Such a global church seems likely, given efforts sponsored by the Catholic-Muslim Interfaith Council.
-The world is lining up between Babylon and the Beast, Global Reset International Fascism versus the National Fascism of China and Russia.
-While we do not yet have what would be considered a "mark" of such beast, we can certainly see it in beta testing in places like China and Australia, Canada, and even the United States.
+The world is lining up between Babylon and Beast, Global Reset International Fascism versus the the National Fascism of China and Russia and alt-right in the West.
+While we do not yet have what would be considered a "mark" of such beasts, we can certainly see it in beta testing in places like China and Australia, Canada, and even the United States.

 Many "quacks" from 20 years in Mormon fringe circles were sharing dreams of civil war in the United States, and war with Russia and China.
 Much of that was considered Cold War holdover subconsciousness.
 Now it's quite possible that civil wars and Sino-Russian axis battles could occur within a few months.
-This may simply be coincidental, or prognosticating the leaves subconsciously, we are yet here on the cusp of such an event.
-We are staring down the real possibility of civilization ending or civilization shifting moments in the next decade.
-It's also possible and likely that it's just another shift.
+This may simply be coincidental, or prognosticating the tea leaves subconsciously, yet here we are on the cusp of such an event.
+We are staring down the real possibility of civilization as we know it ending in the next decade.
+It's also possible and likely that it's just another regularized shift in world history.
 Jesus doesn't come.
-But the totality of such events seem to align very well within the global narrative one sees in scriptural prophecy.
-We may not have found horses in pre-Columbian America, but we have found Great and Abominable Churches with their investments in the Great Reset, Big Pharma, and support such things as social credit scores so that people cannot "buy or sell" without worshipping Beasts.
-If the future according to the Book of Mormon is looking more likely, it's the possible the past may catch up as well.
+But the totality of such events seem to align very well within the total global narrative one sees in scriptural prophecy.
+We may not have found horses in pre-Columbian America, but we have found Great and Abominable Churches with their investments in the Great Reset, Big Pharma, that support such things as social credit scores so that people cannot "buy or sell" without worshipping Beasts.
+If the future according to the Book of Mormon is looking more likely, it's possible the past may catch up as well.